What are Altcoins?

 Experimentation and research projects

-Explore new consensus models, economics, or blockchain architectures
+Explore new consensus models, economics, or blockchain

 Not all altcoins succeed.
 Some, like Ethereum or Solana, become critical infrastructure for the broader ecosystem.
 Others fade out due to lack of adoption, poor design, or simple market disinterest.
 A few collapse dramatically; like Terra’s algorithmic stablecoin system; showing how experimental economics can fail at scale.